The Original Team | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members

 - This is sometimes justified by saying she has dyscalculia, which would naturally make it difficult to succeed academically.

 - Glory Days: Did you know she was an X-Man?
-She'll never let you forget it.
+She never let her Generation X teammates forget it.

 - Hand Blast: Her main form of offense is firing pyrotechnic energy plasmoids from her hands.